shadoxxhd/steamworkshopdownloader/README.md

 - Enter your SteamGuard code.
 - If no errors appear, your installation is now authenticated.
 - Enter `quit` to close steamcmd.

+___
+## Windows 7 compatibility
+You need to install https://github.com/nalexandru/api-ms-win-core-path-HACK or some alternative to run recent python projects on win7.